How-To Guides | Sanitizers - Comparison guide to help you choose wisely

 Upon startup, and when water quality problems arise, water should be shocked with Dichlor Granular Chlorine.
 Read and follow all product label directions and cautions.

-Spa Frog In-Filter
+Spa Frog Filter Mate In-Filter

 Some spas come factory-equipped with this same concept in an in-line, in-spa design.
 For these spas, we offer Spa Frog In-Line Refill Cartridge Kits.
+These same cartridges are used in the Frog Serene Floating System for spas without the provision for in-line systems.

 Saltron Mini